As American as Apple Pie?

 But, there is a whole different category of Polish desserts devoted to actual apple cake, called Placek z Jablka.
 Which is more of a slicing cake studded with apples.
 (More similar in style to this German apple cake.)

 Hopefully, one day we’ll tackle this treat too!

 While there are a lot of variations of Szarlotka (pronounced shar-LOT-ka), a few things remain the same.

 The apple filling of this dessert is definitely less sweet than what Americans think of as ‘apple pie filling’.
 It is typically just apples and spices.
 And, if any sugar is added in, it is only in small amounts.

 The cake also isn’t overly sweet, which really lets the flavor of the apples and the contrasting textures shine through.

 We tried to mirror our Polish apple pie after the first pie we tasted while in Poland: the one with the dense, cakey bottom crust and the crumbly top.

-This means that, for our Polish apple pie, the bottom “crust” is a cross between a dense cake and a thick shortbread.
-It is only lightly sweet to really let the sweetness of the apples shine through, and it adds a wonderful, hearty texture to the pie.
+This means that, for our szarlotka recipe, the bottom “crust” is a cross between a dense cake and a thick shortbread.
+It is only lightly sweet to really let the sweetness of the apples shine through.
+And it’s consistency adds a wonderful, hearty texture to the pie.

 The double crust creates a wonderful combination soft and crisp textures to surround the ample center of spiced apple goodness.